acemod/ACE3/docs/wiki/framework/frag-framework.md

 `ace_frag_force`

-Settings this to `1` will force the fragmentation system to use frag on this ammo, ignoring internal qualifications based on hit values.
+Settings this to `1` will force the fragmentation for this ammo type, ignoring internal hit value based qualifications.